ArturQuirino/FeedReader/README.md

 # Project Overview

 To run the application simply open the index.html file.
-All the tests will be executed and the results will be displayied on screen.
+All the tests will be executed and the results will be displayed on screen.

 It was created 4 test suits and 7 test specs.